Phone toll-free at 1-888-433-1011

 There is a lot about the Canadian apostille process that can be very confusing.
 We’ll touch on the three most common areas of confusion here.

 Second, it can be frustrating and time-consuming to try and find the information you need.
-As described above, you need to ensure your documents meet the requirements of Global Affairs Canada and the relevant embassy or consulate.
+As described above, you need to ensure your documents meet the requirements of all authorities involved.
 If you submit documents that are prepared incorrectly they will be returned unprocessed, wasting significant time and forcing you to start again from the beginning.

 And third, there is frequently confusion about whether an apostille is actually needed.
 Some countries require an apostille on all Canadian documents, some require this only on some documents or in some situations, and some countries don’t need an apostille.
-We advise that you confirm if you require and apostille directly with the person or organization you are sending your documents to.
+You should verify directly with the person or organization where you are sending your documents, prior to starting the process.

 Where can I find more info on the Canadian apostille process?

-Our website is stuffed full of information on the Canadian apostille process – click here for a great place to start your research.
-The Global Affairs Canada website has information on how to authenticate your documents, although we caution on our clients that their website glosses over the actual complexity and variability in the process of getting a Canadian apostille.
+Our website is stuffed full of information on the Canadian apostille process – Our apostille service page is a great place to start your research.
+The Global Affairs Canada website has information on how to apostille your documents, although we caution our clients that their website glosses over the actual complexity and variability in the process of getting a Canadian apostille.
 Embassy and consulates sometimes provide information about document legalization on their websites.
 Our experience is that this information changes frequently and is often outdated, so we recommend you confirm requirements by talking directly to them, if possible.
 We have also assembled information on many of the most commonly used embassies on our website.

 Can you help me with the Canadian apostille process?